fgauna12/fgauna12.github.io/_posts/2021-01-23-building-a-kubernetes-cluster-on-raspberry-pis-with-a-little-azure.md

 ```

 Once all the nodes rebooted, they had new DNS labels to the private IPs.
-Note: I chose to go the extra mile and make my top Pi on the cluster stack the `pi-master`.
-Then each Pi underneath was a node *in order*.

 ![An example of the Pis with the private IPs](/assets/uploads/raspberry-pi-ips.png "An example of the Pis with the private IPs")

+If you are OCD like me, you can make the `pi-master` DNS label/IP be the top pi of the stack and each of the worker Pis increment top to bottom.

 Lastly, I would also copy my SSH key into each Pi via `ssh-copy-id`.

 ## Installing k3s

 I had limited success trying to install k3s through the official instructions.
 It was time-consuming and I had issues with the master node coming online.
-Unfortunately, I don't recall the issues and I did not have enough time to look for the root cause of the issue (kids).
+Unfortunately, I don't recall the issues and I did not have enough time to look for the root cause of the issue (unhappy kids).
 I started over by re-flashing the SD cards and used the [k3sup](https://github.com/alexellis/k3sup) project by Alex Ellis.

-Assuming you installed k3sup, then it was really simple to create a k3s *server* node.
+Assuming you installed `k3sup`, then it was really simple to create a k3s *server* node.
 A server node is the Kubernetes master.

 ```bash
 export MASTER="[your private ip of the master pi]"